322602-bit/-python-portfolio/README.md

 - CSV dataset (data.csv)

 ## Results – Output
-The AI predicted a test score for a student who studied 6 hours and slept 8 hours.
+The AI predicted a test score of 85 for a student who studied 6 hours and slept 8 hours.

 ## Learning
 I learned how to train an AI model and use data to make predictions.